WPBeginner

 WordPress introduced a site health check feature in version 5.1 which was further improved in WordPress 5.2 to include a site health check score.

-In this article, we will show you how to get a 100% score in WordPress site health check.
+In this article, we will show you how to get fix the ‘should be improved’ score to a good score in the WordPress site health check.
 We will also answer some commonly asked questions about the site health feature.

 What is WordPress Site Health Check Score?